Free design consultation services

 Water droplet size is important, as a fine mist can be blown away from the structure being protected.

-- As a rule of thumb use 40mm suction hose with end strainer attached.
+As a rule of thumb, use 40mm suction hose with suction strainer at the end to make sure your suction line remains free of debris.

-- Keep the pump out of the weather and protected from the fire.
+Keep your pump out of the weather and protected from the fire as much as you can.

 The pipe from the pump to the house should be more than 375mm below ground level and 50mm diameter polyethylene pipe is recommended.
 Use compression fittings for pipe and pump connections.